-Additional VET student loan provider and course information
+Additional VET Student Loan provider and course information

-The Addendum (Tables 1 to 6), in excel format, provides the Vet Student Loan data listed in the report for the reporting period.
+The Addendum (Tables 1 to 6), in excel format, provides the VET Student Loan data listed in the report for the reporting period.

 In terms of student numbers, all of the top ten providers were public providers, as detailed in the Addendum (Table 2).
-This is the same ten providers for the first half of 2018, with a slight change in rankings.

-Nine of the top ten providers ranked by value of loans paid, listed in the Addendum (Table 3), were public providers (TAFEs/Table A universities).
-Nine of the top ten are the same providers as for the first half 2018 with TAFE SA moving into tenth position.
+Eight of the top ten providers ranked by value of loans paid, listed in the Addendum (Table 3), were public providers (TAFEs/Table A universities).
+Nine of the top ten are the same providers as for the first half of 2018 with Melbourne Polytechnic moving into tenth position.

 Eight of the top ten courses, in terms of student numbers from the first half of 2018, remain in the top ten.
-The Diploma of Aviation (Commercial Pilot Licence - Aeroplane) and the Diploma of Leadership and Management moved into the top ten while Diploma of Accounting and Diploma of Sport Development shifted down to 21st and 16th positions respectively.
+The Diploma of Aviation (Commercial Pilot Licence - Aeroplane) and the Diploma of Music Industry moved into the top ten while Diploma of Accounting and Diploma of Sport Development shifted down to 57th and 15th positions respectively.
 The Diploma of Nursing is the highest ranked course both in terms of course enrolments and value of loans paid, as shown in the Addendum (Tables 4 and 5).